Sreedeep12/Personal-Desktop-Assistant-using-Python/README.md

-# Personal-Desktop-Assistant-using-Python
+# Personal-Desktop-Assistant--ROCS
-A desktop assistant using python and libraries to automate functions using voice command and undertake minor tasks.
+This is a personalized Desktop Assistant made using Python programming Language uses Voice recognition and text to speech conversion to do various task even control the keyboard and browser as well as OS control and etc.